Frequently Asked Questions

 What is the typical class size of a MERP session?

-MERP session sizes vary from semester to semester; however, past sessions have ranged from 77-180 participants.
+MERP session sizes vary from semester to semester; however, past sessions have typically been in the range of about 100-150 participants.

 What is the typical class schedule while attending MERP?